The suggestions below are based on the use of EQ Printables Inkjet Fabric Sheets. Click here to view and print the PDF version.

 - Since printers do not print white, the white in your image will be the same color as the fabric sheet.

-- Wash gently by hand or machine, using a mild detergent.
+- Wash, only when necessary, gently by hand using a mild soap, not detergent.
 Do not use bleach.
 Lay flat to dry.

 - Do not place in direct sunlight.
 The colorfastness of your image depends on how colorfast your printer ink is.
 All fabric will fade in direct sunlight.